SebastianAHHansen/Portfolio/README.md

 - Submit - Emailjs

 Start code and view it:
 You will need to install NPM.
+Open terminal for zipped folder >
+1. run command "npm install",
+2. "npm install react-router-dom",
+3. "npm install react-icons",
-Open terminal for zipped folder > run command "npm install" and when it's finished, run command "npm start".
+4. "npm start" and when it's finished, run command:
+5. "npm start".